elchininet/keep-texts-in-tabs/README.md

     - /local/keep-texts-in-tabs.js?v=1.0.0
 ```

-4. Make sure you add the correct version at the end of the URL (e.g. `?v=1.0.0`) because in this way you make Home Assistant to load the new version instead of a version stored in cache
+4. Make sure you add the correct version at the end of the URL (e.g. `?v=1.0.0`) because in this way you make Home Assistant to load the new version on each update instead of a version stored in cache

 ## Configuration